-Her dyeing ‘guru’ is India Flint who travels all over the world, giving workshops and who has also written several books on dyeing and caring for cloth.
+Her dyeing ‘guru’ is India Flint who travels all over the world, giving workshops on dyes from garden plants and who has also written several books on dyeing and caring for cloth.
 India Flint’s blog and books can be found here.

 Carolyn keeps careful notebooks of her results, and isn’t afraid to try any plants in her garden.
 She and her friends don’t do the dyeing to sell but hope to have an exhibition of their work at some point in the future.

 And now we’re back in England, where at least I can grow my rhubarb without having to protect it from kangaroos and wallabies.
 It’s been a wonderfully inspiring trip – there is lots for a middle-sized gardener to discover in Australia.

 For a very different Australian garden – a Victorian wilderness with tree palms, rhododendrons and camellias – plus fascinating and very useful tips from garden expert Stephen Ryan, see here.